Types of Birth Injuries

 - Premature baby with poorly formed airway or lungs

 - Meconium aspiration syndrome (MAS), if the infant defecates into the amniotic fluid and breathes it in

 Once the child is born, doctors have a duty to act emergently if the baby shows signs of oxygen deprivation, such as pale skin color, weak breathing, low heart rate, poor reflexes, acidosis, seizures or meconium-stained amniotic fluid.

 Brain cells begin to die after only a short period of oxygen deprivation.
 Therefore, doctors and hospital staff have a duty to act quickly to restore the oxygen.
-Children who stopped breathing for five or more minutes have a high risk of brain damage, which may result in physical disabilities, intellectual disabilities, developmental impairment, cerebral palsy or death.
+Children who stopped breathing have a high risk for brain damage, which may result in physical disabilities, intellectual disabilities, developmental impairment, cerebral palsy or death.